SUNY Downstate Health Sciences University

 MEETH – Manhattan Eye, Ear and Throat Hospital

 Didactic Teaching Program

 Grand Rounds are held every Thursday morning at the University Hospital of Brooklyn.
 All house staff, students, research fellows and faculty are required to attend.
 The first half hour is dedicated to the discussion of various residency related topics.
 During the 7:00 to 8:00am hour, lectures are delivered by invited guests who are nationally known for their expertise and experience in a variety of topics.
 In-house speakers and faculty as well as residents present information during the 8:00 to 9:00am hour.
 Also, journal club occurs from 8:00 to 9:00 on the second Thursday of each month and morbidity & mortality conference occurs at 7:00am on the fourth Thursday.
 On the fourth Thursday, invited speakers presentations occur from 8:00 to 9:00.
-Biweekly Head and Neck Tumor Board is included in the schedule from 9:00 to 10:00.
-Alternating with the Comprehensive Otolaryngologic Curriculum Learning through Interactive Approach (COCLIA) course.
-Different aspects of basic sciences as related to the field of Otolaryngology-Head & Neck Surgery are presented and discussed from 7:00 to 9:00am during July and August.
+Biweekly Head and Neck Tumor Board is included in the schedule from 9:00 to 10:00 alternating with the COCLIA Chapter Review Sessions Different aspects of basic sciences as related to the field of Otolaryngology-Head & Neck Surgery are presented and discussed from 7:00 to 9:00am during July and August.

 Monthly departmental meetings are scheduled to discuss issues related to quality improvement, performance improvement and morbidity/mortality.
 This important process involves all department members in an effort to improve individual, departmental, interdisciplinary and system activities in rendering quality patient care.
 Focusing on the quality activities of all five affiliated hospitals provides a coherent departmental-wide program.
 These conferences always include a systems-based practice approach, with identification of the roles of all members of the health-care team and identification of any institutional or system issues.